airsidemobile/JOSESwift/README.md

 let payload = Payload(data)
 ```

-Finally we pass our private key to a signer that will handle all the cryptographic magic for us:
+Finally, we pass our private key to a signer that will handle all the cryptographic magic for us:

 > Please note that as of now we use the `SecKey` class from the iOS `Security` framework to represent our keys.
 We are working on replacing this with something platform independent so non-iOS users can use the framework with ease.